timthedev07/nextjs-express-urql-session-auth/README.md

 ## Authentication

-This project doesn't implement the username-password authentication logic, instead it uses the following auth providers:
+This boilerplate doesn't implement the username-password authentication logic, instead it uses the following auth providers:

 - Microsoft
 - Google